Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <h3> Working with a LAS Dataset </h3> <br>

 <p> Take some time to look at the LAS Dataset options (LAS Dataset Layer, Data, Classification).
 They appear at the top ribbon when the LAS Dataset is selected in the table of contents.
 Most noteworthy are the "LAS Dataset Layer" options: here, the density of the LAS points can be altered, as well as the symbology and LAS Point parameters.
-The symbology settings can be altered to display different point, surface, and line options -- take some time to observe how these settings display different kinds of information about the physical landscape. </p> <br>
+The symbology settings can be altered to display different point, surface, and line options -- observe how these settings display different kinds of information about the physical landscape. </p> <br>

 <p> "LAS Points" refers the classification of the LIDAR data: these classifications can include all elevations (including building and tree tops), only ground elevations, non-ground elevations, or the first return points.
 For "Data", Notice that there are numerous different options for analyses here: information on concepts or objects such as power lines, buildings, statistics, area and volume, outliers, surface derivatives, and visibility can be created here.    </p> <br>